 2. Hyundai Elantra

-The Elantra offers distinctive styling and a host of standard features, like an 8-inch touchscreen.
+The Elantra offers distinctive styling and standard features, like an 8-inch touchscreen.
 It has a 147-horsepower 2.0-litre four-cylinder engine, turning the front wheels through a CVT.
 For a sharp-looking sedan that starts just north of $20,000, the Elantra is an attractive choice, inside and out.

 4. Toyota Corolla Hatchback

-With an EPA-estimated 36 mpg combined, this Corolla falls short of its hybrid counterpart—which is capable of 52 mpg.
+With an EPA-estimated 36 mpg combined, this Corolla falls short of its hybrid counterpart—capable of 52 mpg.
 However, it is still among the best against its gasoline-only competitors.
-The smartly styled Toyota Corolla Hatchback, with an automatic CVT, starts at $23,040.
+The smartly styled Toyota Corolla Hatchback starts at $23,040 with an automatic CVT.
 That price gets you a 2.0-litre, naturally-aspirated four-cylinder engine, making 168 horsepower, standard-issue aluminum wheels, and Toyota Safety Sense 2.0, among other things.

 5. Nissan Versa